superphy/kmer/README.md

 ### kmer prediction

-Using kmer counts to predict if an e. coli genome orginated from humans or bovines.
+Using kmer counts as inputs to Support Vector Machines to predict if a genome is positive or negative for a phenotype.

 Since jellyfish (the kmer counter used in this program) does not output kmers that have a count of zero and SVM's require that every input be of the same length the output from jellyfish cannot be directly input into an SVM.
-TO overcome this problem two methods have been implemented here.
-The first removes any kmer with a zero count in one genome from every genome, this method is implemented in jellyfish\_remove\_zeros.py.
-The second method adds in all the missing kmers with a count of zero to each genome, this method is implemented in jellyfish\_add\_zeros.py.

-### To run jellyfish\_add\_zeros.py from the command line

-**Step One:** Decide on the length of kmer you want to use.
-Call it k

-**Step Two:** Run `python setup_database.py k ` *If you want to use multiple lengths they can all be passed in at once*

-**Step Three:** Since this is a work in progress update the file paths at the top of jellyfish\_add\_zeros.py to point to the appropriate locations on your computer.

-**Step Four:** Run `python jellyfish_add_zeros.py k`
+To overcome this problem only kmers that have a non-zero count in every genome are input into the svm.

+ecoli_human_bovine.py, salmonella.py, and run.py are scripts for testing kmer_prediction.py on various inputs. kmer_prediction.py is the meat and potatoes of this program.

-### To run jellyfish\_remove\_zeros.py from the command line
+### To run kmer_prediction.py from the command line

-**Step One:** Decide on the length of kmer you want to use.
-Call it k

-**Step Two:** Since this is a work in progress update the file paths at the top of jellyfish\_add\_zeros.py to point to the appropriate locations on your computer.

-**Step Three:** Run `python jellyfish_remove_zeros.py k`
+`python kmer_prediction.py k l repetitions positive_path negative_path prediction_path`

+- k: Length of kmer to use
+- l: Minimum count required for a kmer to be output
+- repetitions: Number of times to train and test the model.
+Ignored if prediction_path is not none.
+- positive_path: Path to a directory containing fasta files for genomes positive for the phenotype.
+- negative_path: Path to a directory containing fast files for genomes negative for the phenotype.
+- prediction_path: None or Path to a directory contiaining fasta files for genomes that you would like to predict if they are positive or negative for a    phenotype.
+If None the file in positive_path and negative_path are shuffled and split into training and testing groups and the percentage that the model guesses correct is output.
+If prediction_path is not None a binary list is output, where a 1 means that the genome belongs to the positive_path group and 0 means that the genome belongs to the negative_path group.

-### To use jellyfish\_remove\_zeros.py jellyfish\_add\_zeros.py or setup\_database.py in another script
+### To use kmer_prediction in another script

-`from jellyfish_remove_zeros import run as remove_zeros`

-`from jellyfish_add_zeros import run as add_zeros`

-`from setup_database import run as set_db`
+`from kmer_prediction import run`

-### Note 1

-The setup\_database.py script should only need to be run once when you first want to use a k-value after that you should just need to run the jellyfish\_add\_zeros.py script, but if something goes wrong while a script is accessing a database, the databse may need to be reset, at which point setup\_database.py will need to be run again.

-### Note 2

-query\_kmer.py and kmer\_prediction.py can be ignored since they are from before the switch was made to jellyfish.
+` output = run(k, l, repetitions, positive_path, negative_path, prediction_path)`

+Where the parameters for run have the same specifications as the command line arguments when running kmer_prediction.py from the command line

 ### Dependencies

-- Scikit-learn
-- lmdb
-- numpy
+To install the dependecies run `conda create --name <env> --file conda-specs.txt`

-- jellyfish *You do not need to install the python wrapper for jellyfish, just the command line tool*
+You will need to install jellyfish separately.
+See https://github.com/gmarcais/Jellyfish for installation instructions. *You do not need to install the python binding for jellyfish, just the command line tool*

+If you receive an import error stating that python can't find the module lmdb, run `pip install lmdb` with the conda environment activated.